Paria Canyon Backpacking Guide

 Other things to know

-- The Paria Contact station will provide each hiker with a wag bag.
-If you end up having to go #2 on your first day in the Paria Narrows, you will have to pack it out.
-Once you are past the Narrows, regulations allow you to bury it.
+- The Paria Contact station will provide each hiker with wag bags that you are required to use to pack our your poop.
 If you choose to bring a dog, you must also pack out their waste.
 Please follow Leave No Trace principles to keep this area clean.

 - At mile 20.5, there is an optional 25-minute side trail up Wrather Canyon that leads to Wrather Arch.
 We didn’t do this, but I’ve heard it’s quite impressive.
 No camping is allowed up Wrather Canyon.